“I am not supposed to give my mother chicken, eggs or seafood, such as prawns, after surgery.”

 “Having soy sauce after surgery makes the injury flare up and the scarring will worsen.”

-It’s a common belief that taking soya sauce while healing from any wounds causes marks.
+It’s a common belief that taking soya sauce while healing from any surgery wounds causes marks.
 This is a myth as there is no evidence to support this.
 The best way to heal scars after surgery is to eat a diet rich in protein, vitamins and minerals such as Vitamin C and E, Zinc and Iron to help with tissue growth and repair.
 So if your loved one has some soya sauce with their meal, you can rest assured their skin will not get marks!

 Sample Meal Plan

 We’ve included a sample meal plan above for post surgery recovery.
 However please seek your doctor’s advise before embarking on any such meal plans as your lifestyle, allergies and pre-existing conditions should be considered.
+If you have any doubt, you can teleconsult our doctors in Singapore to get advice on your post surgery meal plan.